-The Planetary Science Informatics and Data Analytics conference will be held at Washington University in St. Louis
+The Planetary Science Informatics and Data Analytics conference will be held in the Knight Conference Center at Washington University in St. Louis.

 Washington University in St. Louis